isaaclehigh/CIS352Final/discussion.md

 (Also pass in -m for Mac)

+** Answer 1 **

+The purpose of ir-virtual is to create an intermediate step between the racket syntax of ifarith, ifarith-tiny, and anf, and the compiled syntax of x86.
+Ir-virtual labels each let statement in the anf code, which are generated for each statement in ifarith-tiny so that operations are executed one at a time.
+These labels indicate to the ir-virtual->x86 function that some movement or action has taken place.
+This is necessary because operations jmp, jz, and call all reference other operations and might not utilize all the labeled operations in a piece of code.
+This is particulary important for if statements, where depending on the truth value of the if, certain branches might not be reached.
+The reachability of labeled branches is determined used labels-used and reachable-labels in ir-virtual->x86.
+Beyond labeling, ir-virtual also begins the process of encoding operations to x86 with intermidiary names like mov-lit and mov-reg.
+Such operations make the execution path of the code more clear, but need to be broken into additional x86 operations to actually execute.

+Pros: Easier to read than x86, labels operations for x86 conversion
+Cons: Only accepts anf formatting, doesn't take into account stack allocation

+Sample .irv programs:

+1.)
+    ifarith-tiny: '(+ 1 2)

+    ir-virtual:

+    (((label lab111896) (mov-lit x111796 1))
+      ((label lab111897) (mov-lit x111797 2))
+      ((label lab111898) (mov-reg x111798 x111796))
+      (add x111798 x111797)
+      (return x111798))

+2.)
+    ifarith-tiny: '(if 0 1 2)

+    ir-virtual:

+    (((label lab121711) (mov-lit x121607 0))
+      ((label lab121712) (mov-lit zero121717 0))
+      (cmp x121607 zero121717)
+      (jz lab121713)
+      (jmp lab121715)
+      ((label lab121713) (mov-lit x121608 1))
+      (return x121608)
+      ((label lab121715) (mov-lit x121609 2))
+      (return x121609))

+3.)
+    ifarith-tiny: '(let ((x 1)) (+ x 1))

+    ir-virtual:

+    (((label lab122217) (mov-lit x122123 1))
+      ((label lab122218) (mov-reg x x122123))
+      ((label lab122219) (mov-lit x122124 1))
+      ((label lab122220) (mov-reg x122125 x))
+      (add x122125 x122124)
+      (return x122125))

+** End Answer 1 **

 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs